Range Map

 Key Features for GA Buyers

 - Turbine reliability with serious cabin.
-Pressurized to 5.2 psi for a sea-level cabin to roughly 12,000 ft, a 31,000 ft service ceiling, and twin Garrett TPE-331-5s with a 5,400-hour TBO under current Honeywell SOAP/CAM programs.
+Pressurised to 5.2 psi for a sea-level cabin to roughly 12,000 ft, a 31,000 ft service ceiling, and twin Garrett TPE-331-5s with a 5,400-hour TBO under current Honeywell SOAP/CAM programs.
 Real all-weather, IFR-without-asterisks transport.

 - Cruise that earns the fuel burn.
 Normal cruise of about 279 KTAS at FL200 and up to 284 KTAS at lower altitudes, with a 1,419 NM long-range cruise range at 45-minute reserve.
-Mission profile competes with a King Air B200 at materially lower acquisition cost.

 - High-wing utility.
 Long, unobstructed cabin entry; props well clear of the ground for unimproved-field operations; passenger sightlines that piston-twin and Beech-cabin buyers immediately notice.
 Useful load of about 4,180 lb leaves room for full fuel plus six adults and bags.